-CineVic is a non-profit, artist-run society committed to independent film and videomaking.
-We offer artistic development, screenings, seminars, discussions, equipment access and hands-on experience in media arts production to professionals, beginners and all those in between.
-CineVic: Society of Independent Filmmakers is a registered non-profit society under the B.C.
+CineVic is an artist-run society committed to independent filmmaking.
+We offer artistic development opportunities, screenings, seminars, workshops, equipment access, and hands-on experience in media arts production to professionals, beginners and all skill levels in between.
+CineVic Society of Independent Filmmakers is a registered non-profit society under the B.C.
 Societies Act.

-CineVic is host to an array of events and networking opportunities on an ongoing basis.
+CineVic is host to an array of events and networking opportunities.
 Our events include, but are not limited to:

-• Several workshop series covering a wide range of topics including screenwriting, producing, directing, cinematography, and editing.
+• Ongoing workshops covering a wide range of topics including screenwriting, producing, directing, cinematography, editing, acting/casting, grantwriting, ...

 • Screenings and exhibitions of independent, local, national, international, and member works such as our annual Short Circuit Pacific Rim Film Festival.

-• Professional artists and speakers engaging in discussions of their practice and their approach to artistic work.
+• Professional artists and speakers engaging in mentorship, workshops, and panel discussions of their practice and approach to filmmaking.

 CineVic offers professional development opportunities for established filmmakers as well as entry level opportunities for emerging artists.
 Topics covered span the spectrum from producing and funding, lighting, sound and editing to working with actors and hand-processing film.
 Workshops are open to the public at non-member rates and can be created or suggested by CineVic members.
 Selected workshops are accessible by members in exchange for CineCredits earned through extra volunteer time.
 Check in with the office or refer back to our workshops page.

-CineVic is an artist run Society and is based on the contributions made by those involved.
+CineVic is an artist-run society and relies on contributions made by those involved.
 All you have to do is walk in the door, or peruse this site to find out what's currently going on.
-CineVic membership is whatever you make of it and the Society is always open to new proposals.
-We post our activities on our website, social media, and weekly email newsletter.
-The newsletter also lists resources and opportunities such as funding and application deadlines, competitions, grants, festival submissions, casting/crew calls etc. You may subscribe to our email newsletter at the bottom of this website.
+We post our activities on our website, social media, and email newsletter which also lists resources and opportunities such as funding and application deadlines, competitions, grants, festival submissions, casting/crew calls etc. You may subscribe to our email newsletter at the bottom of this website.

 There are numerous events and programs offered by CineVic that are open to the public.
-However, members receive discounted rates on things like workshops and equipment rental.
+However, members receive benefits such as discounted rates on things like workshops and equipment rental.

 Check our Equipment page for details.

 Anyone can rent equipment at non-member rates, as long as they demonstrate an aptitude with the gear they are borrowing.
-To rent at member rates, the Producer or Director who retains creative control over the project must be a member, must be the one to rent the equipment, and also must demonstrate an aptitude with its operation and care.
-Members may not take out equipment for someone else's project.
+To rent at member rates, the Producer or Director who retains creative control over the project must be a member, must be the one to sign the equipment rental agreement, and also must demonstrate an aptitude with its operation and care.
+Members may not borrow equipment for someone else's project.

 Our edit suite is now free of charge for members!
-We have a Mac Pro system equipped with Final Cut Pro X and Blackmagic Ultra Studio with 5.1 surround.
-For traditional 16mm editors we have access to an eight-plate Steenbeck (however this machine is currently in storage), neg cutting/conforming gear and some Super 8 abilities.
+We have a Mac Pro system equipped with Final Cut Pro X and Blackmagic Ultra Studio with 5.1 surround sound capabilities.
+For traditional 16mm editors we have access to an eight-plate Steenbeck (however this machine is currently in storage), neg cutting/conforming gear and some Super 8 equipment.

 Depends.
 Contact [email protected] to discuss.